lucacasonato/now-deno/README.md

 }
 ```

-Note: You need `now` v17.x or above to use the above configuration.
+Note: You need `vercel` v17.x or above to use the above configuration.

 ```ts
 // api/hello.ts